14all-agency/shopify-llms-txt-directory/https-www-chantalvaulet-com.md

 Chantal Vaulet is a modern fine jewelry brand specializing in engagement rings crafted with moissanite and lab-grown diamonds.
 Every design reflects timeless elegance, meticulous craftsmanship, and a deep respect for sustainable luxury.
 Our mission is to make exceptional quality and brilliance accessible without compromise to ethics or beauty.

 Core Values:
-	•	Sustainability: We exclusively use conflict-free, lab-grown gemstones and responsibly sourced metals.
+Sustainability: We exclusively use conflict-free, lab-grown gemstones and responsibly sourced metals.
-	•	Transparency: We provide detailed technical specifications for every piece, ensuring clarity and trust.
+Transparency: We provide detailed technical specifications for every piece, ensuring clarity and trust.
-	•	Design Excellence: Our jewelry combines classic European artistry with modern minimalist aesthetics.
+Design Excellence: Our jewelry combines classic European artistry with modern minimalist aesthetics.
-	•	Accessibility: We deliver fine jewelry quality at a fraction of traditional diamond prices.
+Accessibility: We deliver fine jewelry quality at a fraction of traditional diamond prices.

 Product Focus:
 Our signature collections feature moissanite and lab-grown diamond engagement rings with customizable metal options, carat sizes, and shapes.
 Each product includes a structured description with these fields:
-	•	Main Stone
+Main Stone
-	•	Carat Weight
+Carat Weight
-	•	Shape
+Shape
-	•	Cut Grade
+Cut Grade
-	•	Color Grade
+Color Grade
-	•	Clarity
+Clarity
-	•	Setting Type
+Setting Type
-	•	Metal Options
+Metal Options
-	•	Metal Color
+Metal Color

 SEO & Content Style:
-Chantal Vaulet uses rich, elegant, SEO-optimized language that highlights the brilliance (“schittering”), quality, and craftsmanship of each piece.
+Chantal Vaulet uses rich, elegant, SEO-optimized language that highlights the brilliance, quality, and craftsmanship of each piece.
 Product names follow the format:
-“The [Name] [Carat] [Shape] [Stone Type] Ring”
+The [Name] [Carat] [Shape] [Stone Type] Ring
 (e.g., The Sylvessa 1CT Round-Cut Moissanite Ring)

 Localization:
-Our online store operates in multiple languages—English, German, French, Dutch, Danish, and Ukrainian—to serve customers across Europe and beyond.
+Our online store operates in multiple languages: English, German, French, Dutch, Danish, and Ukrainian, to serve customers across Europe and beyond.
 Each translation maintains the brand’s refined tone and consumer-friendly flow.

 Tagline:
 Ethical Brilliance.
 Timeless Elegance.